Winston-Lin/dziganto.github.io/_posts/2017-9-10-CUDA-on-AWS-for-Deep-Learning.md

 **Audience:** those comfortable at the command line and familiar with AWS.

+**Note:** you'll have to request access to GPUs on AWS prior to completing this tutorial.

 ## Instance Setup
 1. On AWS, select **Ubuntu Server 14.04 LTS (HVM), SSD Volume Type - ami-43391926** as your Amazon Machine Image (AMI)
 2. Choose **p2.xlarge** as your instance type.